11 Types of Logos, How & When to Use Them (Ultimate Guide 2022)

 - Proper Placement Of Elements

-The placement of text and symbol either side-to-side, top and bottom, or integrated, should be done appropriately.
+The placement of text and symbols either side-to-side, top and bottom, or integrated, should be done appropriately.

 - Proper Spacing Between Elements